Celtic F.C. in European football: Glory years

 The final took place on 6 May 1970 at the San Siro in Milan against Dutch side Feyenoord.
 Celtic were overwhelming favourites, but despite Tommy Gemmell opening the scoring after 30 minutes, they were comprehensively outplayed by the Dutch side.
 Feyenoord manager Ernst Happel ensured Jimmy Johnstone was double marked at all times, while the midfield trio of Franz Hasil, Willem van Hanegem and Wim Jansen dominated their Celtic counterparts.
-Rinus Israël quickly equalised from a free kick, but Celtic managed to hold on at 1–1 to force extra time.
+Rinus Israël quickly equalized from a free kick, but Celtic managed to hold on at 1–1 to force extra time.
 With just two minutes of extra time remaining, a long free-kick from the Feyenoord half was sent towards the Celtic penalty area.
 Billy McNeill stumbled and misjudged the ball, and as he tried to recover he appeared to punch the ball away.
 Before the referee had a chance to award a penalty, Ove Kindvall reacted quickly and took the ball around his man before chipping it over goalkeeper Evan Williams to seal a 2–1 win for Feyenoord.

 Celtic reached the semi-final of the European Cup in 1972, with Inter Milan as their opponents.
 The tie remained goal-less after the end of both games and 30 minutes of extra time in the second leg in Glasgow.
 As such, the tie went to penalty kicks to find a winner, only the second time a European Cup tie was decided in this manner.
 Inter Milan's Sandro Mazzola took the first penalty kick and scored.
 Dixie Deans took the next penalty, Celtic's first, but fired his shot over the crossbar.
 The Italians scored all of their remaining penalties to eliminate Celtic.

 Two years later in 1974, Celtic again made a European Cup semi-final, this time against Atlético Madrid.
 The tie against the Spaniards was acrimonious.
 Atlético were managed by Juan Carlos Lorenzo, who had coached Argentina at the 1966 FIFA World Cup where his players were branded "animals" by England manager Alf Ramsey.
 In the first leg at Parkhead, the Atlético players continually kicked and hacked their opponents.
 Three Atlético players were sent off, but their incessant foul play made it impossible, indeed physically dangerous, for Celtic to play their normal game.
 The match finished 0–0, and the sour evening was completed with a punch-up between the two sets of players as they made their way up the tunnel at full-time.
 In the buildup for the second leg in Spain, Jimmy Johnstone received a death threat over the hotel phone and a hate campaign from the Spanish media prevented the Celtic players from relaxing or training effectively.
 Atlético won the match 2–0, winning the tie on aggregate and progressing to the final against Bayern Munich where the Spanish side lost 4–0 after a replay.